-What if you were denied access to an opportunity solely because of a characteristic that is outside of your control?
+What if you were denied access to an opportunity solely because of a characteristic outside your control?
 You did not choose it.
 You cannot change it.
 You may even embrace it, yet it creates unfair challenges at times.

 In 1965, she made history again by becoming the first African American to receive a Doctor of Juridical Science degree (J.S.D.) from Yale Law School.
-In 1977, she made history yet again by becoming the first black woman to be ordained as an Episcopal priest.
+In 1977, she made history again by becoming the first black woman ordained as an Episcopal priest.

 In 1940, Murray was arrested for violating Virginia’s segregation laws when she sat in a whites-only section on a bus.
 By 1941, she was enrolled at Howard University School of Law.
 She was the only woman in her class.

 Reportedly, on her first day of school, one of her law professors remarked that he did not know why women went to law school.
-Murray coined the term “Jane Crow” (hinting on “Jim Crow”) which was her way of drawing attention to how racial segregation adversely affected African-American women in particular.
+Murray coined the term “Jane Crow” (hinting at “Jim Crow”), which was her way of drawing attention to how racial segregation adversely affected African-American women in particular.

 Murray was elected chief justice of the Howard Court of Peers, which was the highest student position at Howard University.
-Turning heads, in 1944 Murray graduated first in her law class.
-Before Murray, the men who graduated first in the class were awarded Julius Rosenwald Fellowship that allowed them to do graduate work at Harvard University.
+Turning heads, in 1944, Murray graduated first in her law class.
+Before Murray, the men who graduated first in the class were awarded the Julius Rosenwald Fellowship, which allowed them to do graduate work at Harvard University.
 Murray was denied this opportunity, however, because she was a woman.

 “I would gladly change my sex to meet your requirements, but since the way to such change has not been revealed to me, I have no recourse but to appeal to you to change your minds.”